brimdata/zed/zng/docs/spec.md

 * The predefined ID, which need not be defined in [ZNG Typedefs](#311-typedefs)
 * How a typed `value` of length `N` is interpreted in a [ZNG Value Message](#32-value-messages)
 * The format of a UTF-8 string representing a [TZNG Value](#432-value-syntax) of that type

+All multi-byte sequences, which are not varints (e.g., float64, ip, etc), representing machine words are serialized in little-endian format.

 | Type       | ID |    N     |       ZNG Value Interpretation                 | TZNG Value Syntax                                             |
 |------------|---:|:--------:|------------------------------------------------|---------------------------------------------------------------|